🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Photo @ Maxine Willemsen

-On Feb.
-17, 2023, a new temporary expo will launch at Train World: Animalia.
-In this exhibition, the museum focuses on the role of the train in the climate crisis.
-Indeed, due to its low CO2 emissions, the train can be an important asset in our fight to save animals' natural habitats and biodiversity.
-This is why the museum has teamed up with animal sculptor Pierre-Yves Renkin.
-Together, they are transforming Train World into a place where animals are exhibited poetically in relation to trains and climate change.
-A veritable beastly gang.
+On February 17, 2023, a new temporary exhibition will open at Train World: Animalia.
+In this exhibition, the museum focuses on the role of trains in the climate crisis.
+With their low CO2 emissions, trains can be an important asset in our fight to save the natural habitats of animals and biodiversity.
+That is why the museum has collaborated with animal sculptor Pierre-Yves Renkin.
+Together, they are transforming Train World into a place where animals are exhibited in a poetic way in relation to trains and climate change.
+A real beastly bunch.

 Photo @ Maxine Willemsen